 - Heal - How best to use those healing accouterments to staunch particularly nasty wounds is determined by this.
 Fortunately, failure is not rewarded with that of the lethal kind.
 At least, not right away.

 - Persuasion - How well it can help to get people to see your side of the story.

-- Pick Pocket - How to add and remove things from an NPC without having to pay (or kill) them.
+- Pick Pocket - How to add and remove things from an NPC without having to convince or pay (or kill) them.
 It does carry the risk of being found out, though, which diminishes the better your character gets with this.

 - Spot Trap - Just as it says, this helps to spot traps.

 These determine how well a character can use technology in general.
 Very useful for things such as being able to use that weird gun that you mght have uncovered in your journeys.